 A great place for all your dinner needs, and we hear they do a mean skewer and burger pattie, too.

 5. Victor Churchill, Woollahra, NSW

-Perhaps the first butcher shop to display its wares as fine art rather than mere produce, Victor Puharich and his son, Anthony, have created a veritable meat gallery in Sydney’s upmarket Woollahra.
-Victor Churchill is described by Anthony Bourdain as the ‘most beautiful butcher shop in the world’, it’s worth visiting to simply ogle the window display.
+Perhaps the first butcher shop to display its wares as fine art rather than mere produce, the Churchill family, and then Victor Puharich and his son, Anthony, have created a veritable meat gallery in Sydney’s upmarket Woollahra.

 Victor Churchill was even described by Anthony Bourdain as the ‘most beautiful butcher shop in the world’, it’s worth visiting to simply ogle the window display – but as you’ll find, there’s so much more to this place than just window shopping.
 One half of the brand dynasty, Victor Puharich is actually responsible for Vic’s Premium Quality Meat, which you may have heard of, you know – if you’ve ever eaten meat before.

 One thing’s for sure, even before you taste the meat, you’ll understand that this is no ordinary butcher shop.
 No way.